FMC Investors Have Opportunity To Lead FMC Corporation Securities Fraud Lawsuit

 (MENAFN- PR Newswire) LOS ANGELES, Dec.
-21, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FMC Corporation ("FMC" or the "Company") (NYSE: FMC ).
+27, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FMC Corporation ("FMC" or the "Company") (NYSE: FMC ).

 Class Period: February 9, 2022 – October 30, 2023